-- 1. Graduate students must earn the grade of 'B' or higher in each required course in their respective nursing program.
-An unsatisfactory ('U') or any grade below a 'B' minus is not acceptable. - 2.
+- 1. All graduate students with the exception of PhD students: - 1.1.
+Graduate students must earn the grade of 'B' or higher in each required course in their respective nursing program.
+An unsatisfactory ('U') or any grade below a 'B' is not acceptable. - 1.2.
 Graduate students must also maintain an overall grade point average of 3.00 in order to be considered in academic "good standing".
-Students also must meet any special conditions of their admissions.
-No grade below 'C' will be accepted toward a graduate degree.
+Students also must meet any special conditions of their admissions..
 All grades will be counted in computing the overall grade point average.
-Students must have an overall GPA of 3.00 at the completion of their respective program, or they will not be awarded a degree from the University of South Florida. - 3.
+Students must have an overall GPA of 3.00 at the completion of their respective program, or they will not be awarded a degree from the University of South Florida. - 1.3.
 If a student earns a grade below a 'B' or receives a 'U' in a required course, she/he must repeat the course.
 The course must be taken in the next semester that it is offered and the student must earn a 'B' or higher.
 Any student, who earns below a 'B' (or 'U') in two or more required courses or earns below a 'B' (or 'U') in a required course twice, will be dismissed from the College.
-The Dean of the College of Nursing, or her designee (Associate Dean of Academic Affairs or the Associate Dean of Doctoral Studies), will notify students who are dismissed, in writing.
+The Dean of the College of Nursing, or her designee (Associate Dean of Academic Affairs), will notify students who are dismissed, in writing.
 Students may petition for re-admission pending approval of their respective Director of their concentration.
-A petition must be submitted to the Associate Dean of Academic Affairs and the Chairperson of the Student Affairs Committee.
+A petition must be submitted to the Associate Dean of Academic Affairs and the Chairperson of the Student Affairs Committee. - 2.
+PhD students only: - 2.1.
+All PhD students must earn the grade of 'B-' or higher in each required course in their respective nursing program.
+An unsatisfactory ('U') or any grade below a 'B minus" is not acceptable. - 2.2.
+PhD students must also maintain an overall grade point average of 3.00 in order to be considered in academic "good standing".
+Students also must meet any special conditions of their admissions.
+No grade below 'B-' will be accepted toward a PhD graduate degree.
+All grades will be counted in computing the overall grade point average.
+Students must have an overall GPA of 3.00 at the completion of their respective program, or they will not be awarded a degree from the University of South Florida. - 2.3.
+If a PhD student earns a grade below a 'B-' or receives a 'U' in a required course, she/he must repeat the course.
+The course must be taken in the next semester that it is offered and the student must earn a 'B-' or higher.
+Any PhD student, who earns below a 'B-' (or 'U') in two or more required courses or earns below a 'B-' (or 'U') in a required course twice, will be dismissed from the College.
+The Dean of the College of Nursing, or her designee (Associate Dean of Research), will notify students who are dismissed, in writing.
+Students may petition for re-admission pending approval of their respective Director of their concentration/program.
+A petition must be submitted to the Associate Dean of Research and the Chairperson of the Student Affairs Committee.